Mad (film): Plot

 The film begins with a student who is going to ECE College in Hyderabad who is considering dropping out of college.
 The college senior Ganesh aka Laddu, tells a story about a friendship group and their experiences at college.

 4 years ago, Laddu, who was like the student itself, was considering dropping out of college.
-He came from a village family and not used to the new exposure but has his relative Shiva, who comes from a criminal family, joining with him.
+He came from a village family and not used to the new exposure but has his roommate Shiva, who comes from a criminal family, joining with him.
 He meets his roommate Dharmodar aka DD, where DD convinces that the girls are good looking at college.
 This made Laddu stay.
 Their friendship is formed with Laddu, Shiva and DD, who also came from a different village himself.
 Another member called Manoj appeared, who is a playboy and a flirt.
 They also have a few female friends such as DD's schoolmate Radha and Jenny.
 Jenny encounters Ashok, a private and a lonewolf guy, and wanted to befriend him but he dismisses her off coldly.
 The other friends also encountered Ashok and he also dismisses them.

 Meanwhile, the friendship group befriended a few seniors such as college president Chaitanya and Anthony, who is an 8th year repeated student.
 One day, Laddu and Shiva went to the rival college JCE college's café and wants to eat but Laddu got beaten up because they do not want anyone from ECE to enter their café.
 This led to a fight breakout between both colleges.
 It is revealed that the two colleges had a dispute 10 years ago regarding who owns that café.
 This was solved through a basketball match and the winner owns the café.
 ECE college has a reputation of losing for the past decade.
 DD decided to form a team and win against JCE college for that café.
 DD trains the players, despite not knowing anything about basketball, but neither of the players are good at basketball.
 One day, the ball was thrown near Ashok which he shoots from afar and scores a goal.
 The friendship group tries to convince him to join the team, which Ashok refuses.
 One the match day, the ECE college were losing until Ashok did enter, after DD convinces him and lead the team to win, which the final score was shot by DD surprisingly.
 Ashok ended up joining in their group and the trio: Manoj, Ashok and DD, formed their own group called MAD.